-At our member firm MHA MacIntyre Hudson’s breakfast update, they will be looking at some of the hot topics affecting the construction sector and helping you make sure your business is fully informed.
+At our member firm, MHA MacIntyre Hudson’s breakfast update, some of the hot topics affecting the construction sector will be covered, helping you make sure your business is fully informed.

 2019 is the year of VAT change for UK businesses.
 Making Tax Digital for VAT brings new rules for how businesses prepare and submit their VAT returns from April and now HMRC have announced another major change in VAT accounting which wholly impacts the construction and property development sectors.

 We will give you the detail about the new reverse charge.
 We will tell you who is affected, what construction services are covered by the reverse charge and the VAT rates applicable which could be 20%, 5% or zero.

 Many construction companies are missing out on cash that they are entitled to as they do not think they “do research and development”.
 Often, you may be required to be creative and innovative when faced with certain problems, to arrive at a solution that is both effective and cost efficient for you and your client.
 This work could form the basis of an R&D claim and a tax repayment.
 We will explain how construction companies can unlock this valuable relief.